softcover/softcover_book/chapters/getting_started.md

 Listening on 0.0.0.0:4000, CTRL+C to stop
 ```

 \noindent (You may have to install a [JavaScript runtime](https://github.com/sstephenson/execjs) if you don't have one installed already; I recommend [Node.js](http://nodejs.org/).
-Also, there have been some reports of the server hanging on OS~X, which is likely due to a recent change in the way OS~X handles SSL.
+Also, there have been some reports of the server hanging on macOS, which is likely due to a recent change in the way macOS handles SSL\@.
 Reinstalling Ruby should fix the issue.)
 Opening a browser and navigating to \linebreak <http://localhost:4000> then gives us a view of the HTML version of the first chapter of the book (Figure~\ref{fig:localhost_4000})

 ![Running the Softcover server in a separate tab.\label{fig:softcover_server}](images/figures/softcover_server.png)